krakend/krakend-documentation/backends/martian.md

 Add martian modifiers in your configuration under the `extra_config` of any `backend` using the namespace `modifier/martian`.

 Inside the configuration, you must write one or more component keys using the notation `package.Type` using the available ones described in this page.
+You cannot write `@comment`-like attributes directly under the `modifier/martian` namespace, but you can add them inside each modifier.

 There are three main **types** of packages you can use in Martian: